ammarkandel/Autoland-App-Backend/README.md

 ## What it does

-### This is the api to support the front end with data.
+### This is the api to support the frontend with data.

 ## How to run this project